Fun Harlequin Quail Facts For Kids | Kidadl

 Are they dangerous?

-Quail can poison themselves while their journey of migration and such a quail can cause sickness if eaten by humans; however, this is a rare case and in general, a quail is an extremely harmless and meek animal, its small size and quiet nature is far from posing any threat or danger to humans.
+Quail can poison themselves while on their journey of migration and such a quail can cause sickness if eaten by humans; however, this is a rare case and in general, a quail is an extremely harmless and meek animal, its small size and quiet nature is far from posing any threat or danger to humans.

 Would they make a good pet?

 A quail is a medium-sized bird with a cute round belly and soft feathery body with a color range of dark brown to russet.
-A quail is quiet and smaller in size when compared to the birds of the same family like ducks and chicken thus making quail a better option as a pet.
+A quail is quiet and smaller in size when compared to the birds of the same family like ducks and chickens thus making quail a better option as a pet.

 Did you know...

-An amazing feature about the harlequin quails is the appearance of their eggshells.
-Quails often face snakes, foxes, wild cats and dogs as their predators in the wild savannas.
-The predators often steal and eat the egg of the quail.
-But nature has its own ways as the eggs of the quails are not plain shades of white as the eggs of chickens, rather the egg of a quail has dark patches on the light colored shell of it which makes the eggs less visible by predators and hence act as camouflage among the grasses and bushes.
-A quail is generally found to make its nest on the ground, however, the natural defensive feature of the eggs keep them safe from its predators.
+But nature has its ways as the eggs of the quails are not plain shades of white like the eggs of chickens, rather the egg of a quail has dark patches on the light-colored shell of it which makes the eggs less visible to predators and hence acts as camouflage among the grasses and bushes.

 What is the smallest breed of quail?